Volvo Bus

 A Volvo Bus DPF delete is a professional ECU recalibration that disables diesel particulate filter logic inside the ECM (Engine Control Module).
 In urban transit operation, constant regenerations increase fuel use and heat stress.

-After proper software recalibration:
+After proper software reprogramming:

 - Forced regenerations come to a complete halt, eliminating the frequent interruptions and extra fuel burn that plague urban bus routes with constant stop-and-go operation.